Wemoments - Emotional Wellness

 Surveys - 19 Participants

-I feel surprised that Anxiety and Mental Pressure is such a common thing to them.
+So surprised that Anxiety and Mental Pressure is such a common thing to my participants.

 During interviews, one perspective struck me deeply 🔑 — that anxiety may not need to be fixed, but understood and lived with.